 because we have not changed the sign of \(\alert{\text{each}}\) term inside parentheses.

-To use a vertical format for subtraction, we change the sign of each term in the bottom, or subtracted, polynomial.
+We can also use a vertical format for subtraction.
+In this technique, we change the sign of each term in the bottom, or subtracted, polynomial, as shown below.

 Subtract \(~2n^2-3n-2~\) from \(~4n^2+2n-5\)